 He is a passionate advocate for the growth of Africa’s capital markets and has spearheaded numerous research initiatives for global development finance institutions and industry associations.
 He previously worked with RisCura Africa as the Executive Director, Atria Africa as a Partner, Imara as a Fund Manger, Business Partners International as the Regional Investment Manager and at FutureGrowth Asset Management as a Credit Analyst.

 The Africa Sustainable Insurance Summit is the annual flagship event of the Nairobi Declaration on Sustainable Insurance (NDSI).
-It brings together leaders from across Africa’s insurance and reinsurance industry to explore how environmental, social and governance (ESG) principles can be integrated into insurance products, investments and operations.
-The 2026 edition focuses on turning sustainability commitments into actionable, measurable change.
+It brings together leaders from across Africa’s insurance industry ecosystem to explore how environmental, social and governance (ESG) principles can be integrated into the core business of Africa’s risk managers.
+Under the theme “Powering pledge into practice – integration of sustainability in the African insurance sector”, the 2026 edition will build on the progress so far and spotlight the need to put commitments into practice.